-Ontario SPCA animal centres are located throughout the province and help many wonderful pets, including cats, dogs, birds, rabbits, guinea pigs, horses, farm animals and more, find their forever home.
+Ontario SPCA animal centres are located throughout the province and help many wonderful animals, including cats, dogs, birds, rabbits, guinea pigs, horses, farm animals and more, find their forever home.
 Ontario SPCA animal centres use the ASPCA’s Meet Your Match® program, the only method of its kind that evaluates an animal’s behaviour and matches them to an adopter’s preferences to help them find a compatible pet.
+View animals for adoption.

 Shelter Health & Wellness

 The Ontario SPCA and Humane Society offers training sessions throughout the year for animal welfare organizations.
 It also promotes the Guidelines for Standards of Care in Animal Shelters to help provide the global animal welfare community with a comprehensive tool that helps organizations align their activities with recommended practices on all aspects of care.

 The Ontario SPCA is also proud to have a partnership with the Ontario Veterinary College in Guelph and Collège Boréal in Sudbury.

 At Collège Boréal, the Ontario SPCA presents core curriculum material to students in the Registered Veterinary Technician program, providing training in biosecurity, infection control, disease management and behaviour management.

 The Ontario SPCA offers an elective focused on the growing field of shelter medicine to “phase 4” students of the Ontario Veterinary College.
 Topics covered include intake examination and protocols, observation period activities and assessments, behaviour assessments, adoption strategies, zoonoses and staff and public health, infection and disease control principles and practices, and societal and animal welfare issues.
 New to the Shelter Health & Wellness program is the Shelter Health Pro website, which saves lives with the most current best practices.